 I have a great love of sausage rolls: as long as the pastry is light, crisp and buttery and, most crucially, the filling is generously packed with flavour then I am beyond happy!
 Continue reading “Quick & easy gluten-free sausage rolls”

 These are great gluten-free mini bakes that highlight the fact that gluten-free food need not have the texture and flavour of cardboard or be at all boring!
-And these were quick to make, with two batches ready to eat in about an hour.
-Continue reading “Gluten-free choux pastry: mini BLT éclairs & chocolate choux buns”
+And these were quick to make, with a batch ready to be eaten within 1 hour.
+Continue reading “Gluten-free choux pastry: mini BLT éclairs”

 Amazingly easy and ridiculously more-ish, this is a great way to use left over roast beef, not to mention Yorkshire pudding batter if you have any left, although to be honest the batter can be made up in moments!
 I have also given ideas for some of my favourite savoury and sweet variations.
 Continue reading “Roast beef & horseradish canapés”